omsi-exhibits/Nakaya_Electronics/README.md

 - src : source code
 - eagle : pcb files
 - examples_tests : code to help test and trouble shoot
+- audio_assets : wavTrigger files
 - readme.md : basic project info its the file you are reading
-- other directories are used by platformio and vscode
+- some other directories are used by platformio and vscode

 ### Sensor Board
  10” by 10” square board size, sensing distance at 5/8" and less.